ateef-khan/website-old2/src/blog/day-2-build-season-starts.md

 ---
 title: Day 2 - Build Season Starts
+subtitle: (Designing Field Elements and working on the Roborio)
 date: 2018-01-08 00:00:00
 updated: 2018-01-13 00:00:00
-author: Marshall McInerney and Tanvir Hussain (Designing Field Elements and working on the Roborio)
+author: Marshall McInerney and Tanvir Hussain
 ---

 The Build Season has begun!